magnumjs/mag.js/README.md

 #### Notes

- * Since v0.7.4 native Proxy support allows for UI directional bingings to undefined elementMatchers, currently only supoorted by Firefox
+ * Since v0.7.4 optional native Proxy support allows for UI directional bingings to undefined elementMatchers, currently only supoorted by Firefox

+* Since v0.8.5 native support use of Promise is required, polyfill as necessary.

-* Since v0.8.5 native support for Object.observe used or load a polyfill such as https://github.com/MaxArt2501/object-observe for more aggressive bindings - will work without as well or call mag.redraw() where necessary
+* Since v0.8.6 Optional native support for Object.observe used or load a polyfill such as https://github.com/MaxArt2501/object-observe for more aggressive bindings - will work without as well or call mag.redraw() where necessary